 Here are 5 signs you may have anxiety:

 If you are experiencing several of these symptoms and they are causing you significant distress in your life and you do not have a medical condition or another mental health disorder that may have similar indicators, you may be experiencing anxiety.
 However, there are some things you can do today to begin to feel better.
 Check out my blog where I discuss 5 ways to reduce stress today: http://www.droshea.com/blog/5-easy-ways-to-reduce-stress-today.
 If you have tried some of these strategies already and/or feel stuck, frozen, or as though nothing is helping, it may be time to reach out to a mental health professional.

 Disclaimer: This blog is for informational purposes only and is not a substitute for diagnosis, treatment or therapy.

 It is often that we hear people saying "I am so Stressed Out" or some other phrase of the same meaning, I have heard this said waiting in line at the grocery store, at work, in the gym, at the ATM and the list goes on and on.
 In the age of multitasking, most people at times feel as though they are overwhelmed by life, family, work or relationships.
-Here are some simple techniques that you can implement today in your life to reduce stress, the acronym is BREES
+Here are 5 simple techniques that you can implement today in your life to reduce stress, the acronym is BREES

 1. Breathe: Start by sitting in a relaxed position, either in a chair with your feet flat on the floor or lying down.
 Breathe in through your nose and out through your mouth.
 Take slow, deep breaths using your diaphragm.
 Take 30 breaths.
 At the end of this exercise you should feel less stressed and more relaxed.